fg6/YeastStrainsStudy/README.md

         strain= s288c, sk1, n44, cbs or all  [s288c]

-	If the check give you warnings, probably some file failed to download properly, follow the instructions given in the output
+	If the check give you warnings, probably some file failed to download properly, follow the instructions given in the output If the instructions do not help, try with

+	$ ./launchme.sh deepcheck <strain>

 ##### Step 4.
 If everything looks ok and there are no warnings, you can clean up the data folders, deleting every intermediate files and folders: